begrif/mazing/README.md

    * ascii only output
 2. testdistance
    * code to test distance.c functions
+   * code to test hollow() iterator, written for testdistance
    * ascii only output
 3. testmazeimg
    * code to test maze to image functions